apache/tvm/docs/langref/relay_expr.rst

    let %x : Tensor<float32, (10, 10)> = Consantt(1, float32, (10, 10));
    add(%x, %x)

-A sequence of `let` bindings can be considered as a dataflow graph, where the bindings are a series of sub-graphs connected by bound variables.
+A sequence of :code:`let` bindings can be considered as a dataflow graph, where the bindings are a series of sub-graphs connected by bound variables.
 Since these binding sequences are pure, they can be evaluated in any order according to the program dataflow.
-For example, the first and second `let` bindings below may be evaluated in either order because neither has a dataflow dependency on the other:
+For example, the first and second :code:`let` bindings below may be evaluated in either order because neither has a dataflow dependency on the other: